jaeksoft/opensearchserver/src/doc/en/documentation/api_v2/WEB_crawler/URL_database/inject.md

 ### Success response
-The URLs has been inserted.
+The URLs have been inserted.

 **HTTP code:**
 200